syncfusion-content/uwp-docs/uwp/Carousel/Setting-offset-for-items.md

 ---
 layout: post
-title: Setting offset for items
+title: Setting offset in UWP Carousel control | Syncfusion
-description: Setting offset for items of Syncfusion SfCarousel control for UWP
+description: Learn here all about Setting offset support in Syncfusion UWP Carousel (SfCarousel) control and more.
 platform: UWP
 control: SfCarousel
 documentation: ug
 ---

-# Setting offset for items
+# Setting offset in UWP Carousel (SfCarousel)

 `SfCarousalItem` can be displayed in different offset in `SfCarousel` and also can define the offset between selected item and other items in `SfCarousel`.